TerrellV/terrellvest.com/_src/portfolio/projects-md/web/clock.md

 # Project Description
-A timer and stop watch with additional features.
-The timer has a [Promodoro]( https://en.wikipedia.org/wiki/Pomodoro_Technique) setting that allows for 25 minute intervals and a task list.
+This clock app has both a traditional and a [Promodoro]( https://en.wikipedia.org/wiki/Pomodoro_Technique) setting that allows for 25 minute intervals and a task list.
+There is also a stopwatch tab that will record lap times.

 # Used
 Angular, Grunt, Sass, jQuery